-In May 2015, SJ Geophysics Ltd. completed a Volterra 3-D I.P. survey at Roulette.
+In May 2015, the Company completed a Volterra 3-D IP survey at Roulette.
 The survey consisted of 17 line kilometres and was intended to map the geophysical properties, resistivity and chargeability of the subsurface rocks.
-In addition, 3.4 kilometres of reconnaissance 2-D I.P. lines in the southern half of the project was completed.
+In addition, 3.4 kilometres of reconnaissance 2-D IP lines in the southern half of the project was completed.
 A magnetic survey on all the surveyed lines was also completed to assist in the mapping of interpreted geological structures.
-The results of the I.P. survey show three strong chargeability anomalies:
+The results of the IP survey show three strong chargeability anomalies: